bmax121/KernelPatch/doc/en/guide.md

 ### [kpimg](/kernel/)

-kpimg is a specially designed ELF that performs further patching of the kernel after taking over the kernel startup.
-It relocates its own data and code, modifies page tables, allocates space, initializes kernel inline hooks, and more.
-This is the core of KernelPatch.
-If you don't need additional features or want to patch the kernel yourself, you can use the code in this part separately.

-After that, we enter a relatively comfortable C language world (where almost all C code can be used, except for absolute addresses determined during static linking).
-Here, we further patch permission management, modify system calls, export desired functionalities, and complete KPM initialization (todo), etc.
+kpimg is a specially designed ELF

+1. kpimg takes over the kernel start-up while the kernel is still using physical addresses.
+At this point, kpimg writes necessary information into [map](/kernel/base/map.c) and [start](/kernel/base/start.c), then relocates them to the specified location.
+2. It replaces **paging_init** with **_paging_init**, and then restarts the kernel.
+**_paging_init** reserves space, modifies page table attributes, and jumps to **start**.
+3. In the **start** phase, further page table modifications are performed, kernel inline hooks are initialized, and then it proceeds to **init**.
+4. **init** provides a relatively comfortable C-language environment (except for statically linked absolute addresses), where we can accomplish various desired functionalities, such as modifying system calls, and more.

+If you don't need extensive functionalities or want customization, you can separately utilize the code in [/kernel/base](/kernel/base).

 - [SuperCall](./super-syscall.md)